caprover/caprover-website/docs/play-with-docker.md

 - Click on Start and log in using your Docker Hub username/password
 - Once your session started you will see a page with a timer
 - You can click on **+ADD NEW INSTANCE** on the left side menu bar and create a Virtual Server
-- Once your server in created, copy and paste this command.
-Note that this slightly different from the standard installation command (extra parameter `MAIN_NODE_IP_ADDRESS`):
+- Once your server in created, copy and paste this command:
 ```bash
 docker run -e MAIN_NODE_IP_ADDRESS='127.0.0.1' -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /captain:/captain caprover/caprover
 ```